baileyrd/shawkle/trunk/README.txt

     .backupii
     .backupiii

+As of March 2011, the most important issue remaining to be addressed is that of changing the algorithm in databackup() to _copy_ data between the .backup* directories instead of _moving_ the directories.
+Moving a directory under Subversion control creates problems with the Subversion project as a whole.
+This will be addressed soon, as the scenario of using shawkle in data directories under Subversion control is quite likely.

 I consider this script robust enough to begin publicizing it more widely and would welcome any feedback or bug reports from users.
 The script tries hard to keep the user from